ontolex/morph/draft.md

 >
 > -------

 MP: morph:Morph can actually be not concrete - if used for an abstract morpheme, see below - and not primitive - if we use it for complex stems.
-Perhaps we can define it as "any element of morphological analysis smaller below the word level"?
+Perhaps we can define it as "any element of morphological analysis below the word level"?

 Notes:
 - can carry `lexinfo:termElement` (for what?)
 - can consist of other morphs
-- the model is agnostic as to whether this represents a morpheme or one of its allomorphs, but as a lexical entry
-MP: it might be confusing to have a class called "Morph" that can be used also for morphemes
+- the model is agnostic as to whether this represents a morpheme or one of its allomorphs, but as a lexical entry (MP: it might be confusing to have a class called "Morph" that can be used also for morphemes?)
 - grammaticalMeaning: glossing information associated with the morph
 - baseConstraint: (for affixes) contraints on the elements that this morph can be applied to
 - subclasses `ontolex:Affix`, RootMorph, StemMorph, TransfixMorph, SimulfixMorph, ZeroMorph